Eric Greitens: Affair and invasion of privacy charge

 Greitens denied the blackmail accusation.
 After initially not commenting on the question, his attorney appeared to deny that any pictures were taken; in an email, he wrote, "No violence.
 No picture taken.
 No threat of blackmail."
-Greitens also denied taking any such photos.
+Greitens also denied taking the alleged photos.

 After Attorney General Josh Hawley's office said in a statement that it did not have jurisdiction to look into the matter, the circuit attorney for the City of St. Louis opened an investigation into the blackmail allegations.

 Indictment

 On February 22, 2018, a St. Louis grand jury indicted Greitens on felony invasion of privacy charges.
 He was released on his own recognizance and waived his first appearance.
 The judge denied a defense motion to have a bench trial rather than a jury trial and a defense motion to dismiss the indictment.

-In pre-trial depositions, William Tisaby, a former FBI agent who assisted St. Louis Circuit Attorney Kim Gardner with the Greitens investigations, affirmed to defense attorneys that he had taken notes during his interview of the woman.
+In pre-trial depositions, William Tisaby, a former FBI agent who assisted St. Louis Circuit Attorney Kim Gardner with the Greitens investigations, affirmed to defense attorneys that he had taken notes during his interview of K.S.
 After attorneys pressed him to turn over the notes, he changed his testimony and asserted that he had not taken notes during the interview.
-Video footage, initially withheld from defense attorneys but later tendered, showed Tisaby taking notes during his interview with the woman while in Gardner's presence.
+Video footage, initially withheld from defense attorneys but later tendered, showed Tisaby taking notes during his interview with K.S. while in Gardner's presence.

 Dismissal of criminal charges

-Both charges against Greitens were dropped in May 2018.
-Prosecutors withdrew the felony invasion of privacy charge on May 14, 2018, after investigators failed to find the alleged photo that formed the basis of the charge.
+Prosecutors withdrew the felony invasion of privacy charge on May 14, 2018 after investigators failed to find the alleged photo that formed the basis of the charge.

 The circuit attorney referred the case to a special prosecutor, Jean Peters Baker of Kansas City.
 Baker declined to refile charges, citing the statutes of limitations and insufficient evidence.
 The Kansas City Star confirmed that at the conclusion of Gardner's and Baker's investigations, evidence of an alleged photo was never produced.